daattali/beautiful-jekyll/aboutme.md

 ---
 layout: page
-title: About me
+title: My journey
-subtitle: Why you'd want to go on a date with me
+subtitle: what you DO matters and do what you truly CARE
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+Tjena folks!
+Thanks for your either 'Determistic' or 'Stocastic' visits 🚀 I My chinese name is Zhaoyu, but Jackie is approved 😉.
+The  I have the following qualities:

-- I rock a great mustache
+- what is
-- I'm extremely loyal to my family
+-

 What else do you need?